 Stroke is serious condition that affects the arteries leading to and within the brain.
-It is the third leading cause of death in the United States, behind diseases of the heart and cancer.
+It is the fourth leading cause of death in the United States, behind diseases of the heart and cancer.
 A stroke is to the brain, what a heart attack is to the heart.
 Stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot (ischemic) or bursts (hemorrhagic).
 When that happens, part of the brain cannot get the oxygen-rich blood it needs, so it starts to die.

 Stroke Risk AssessmentAnybody can have a stroke, but certain factors place you at higher risk.
 Some factors that increase your risk of stroke cannot be changed.
 The good news, however, is that many risk factors are linked to lifestyle and are, therefore, under your control.
 Are you at risk?
 Review Your Stroke Risk Factors

 When it comes to stroke, two factors can make a difference in increasing your chance for recovery.
 The first factor is to act FAST and call 911, because the sooner stroke treatment starts, the better the outcome.

 The second factor affecting outcome is where you are treated.
 Since 2009, CHI Health has had hospitals that are Joint Commission-designated Primary Stroke Centers.
 This certification recognizes centers that make exceptional efforts to achieve better outcomes for stroke care.
 It was developed in collaboration with the American Stroke Association.